DickerDackel/ddslideshow/README.md

 **Load images** opens the same file browser as in the `Run all` workflow.

 **Overlap images** applies the `Slide duration` and `Slide crossfade` settings to the selected images.
+A clean crossfading will happen further down.

 **Add transforms** adds transform strips for each selected image.

 **Apply zoom** adds zoom to all selected transform strips.
 You might want to deselect the transforms for the intro and outro slide.
-The Simple generation workflow will do that automatically for you.
+The Simple workflow above will do that automatically for you.

 **Apply pan** will do exactly that.
 There are some rules for panning, and it is dependent of the zoom settings.
 See Settings below.
 It's best to leave